-An important note on grades: There will be no end-of-the-semester adjustments made to your grade.
-Students who are having trouble in the course or who are worried about their grade should feel free and are encouraged to meet with me during office hours or contact me via e-mail.
-I am happy to discuss strategies and goals for improving learning in the course with you at any time during the semester, but I encourage you to do this sooner rather than later, before it becomes too late in the semester to improve understanding of course content, and in turn, performance on assessments.
+An important note on grades.
+There will be no end-of-the-semester adjustments made to your grade.
+Student who are having trouble in the course or who are worried about their grade should feel free and are encouraged to meet with me during office hours or contact me via e-mail.
+I am happy to discuss strategies and goals for improving learning the course with you at any time during the semester, but I encourage you to do this sooner rather than later, before it becomes too late in the semester to improve understanding of course content, and in turn, performance on assessments.
 Also note that course grades are not rounded.
 That means, for example, an 89.1%, 89.5%, and 89.9% are all a B.

-Make-Up Policy: There are no make-up exams, except in instances when there is an excused absence related to religious observances (when formal notification is given the first week of the semester) and medical emergencies (with notification prior to the exam and documentation).
+Make-Up Policy.
+In-class essay quizzes and online quizzes cannot be made up.
+There are also no make-up exams, except in instances where there is an excused absence related to religious observances (when formal notification is given the first week of the semester) and medical emergencies (with notification prior to the exam and documentation).
 Make-up exams will be administered in essay format.